du201/react-chat-widget/README.md

 - **addResponseMessage**
   - params:
     - text: string
+    - author: string
+    - time: string (the time this message was sent)
     - id: string (optional)
   - Method to add a new message written as a response to a user input.

 - **addUserMessage**
   - params:
     - text: string
+    - author: string
+    - time: string (the time this message was sent)
     - id: string (optional)
   - This method will add a new message written as a user.
 Keep in mind it will not trigger the prop handleNewUserMessage()